Copyediting vs. Copywriting: What’s the Difference?

 • knowledge of marketing

-• firm grasp of grammar and mechanics
+• good grasp of grammar and mechanics

 • capacity to write persuasive and engaging copy